wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/tooling_en.md

 ### Custom tools of the trade
 Sometimes you need more than what comes out of the box.

-To be sure, [COTS](https://en.wikipedia.org/wiki/Commercial_off-the-shelf) is always best, especially if it has strong customization options.
+[COTS](https://en.wikipedia.org/wiki/Commercial_off-the-shelf) is almost always the best choice, especially if there are strong customization options.

 For example, I will never again write deployment scripts by hand.
 I will use things like Ansible, or Puppet, Salt, Chef, and so on, and customize whatever needs customizing.